So John Kerry says that I have created a nation, let a nation of know-nothings, and that we are a country in know-nothingness.

 Limbaugh and Beck did not immediately respond to emails sent to the public addresses on their websites.

-Just laughing at it.
+I'm just laughing at it.

-I think I think this is this is statists.
+I think this is this is statists.

-These are totalitarians, these are authoritarians, they just can't stand being rejected like this.
+They just can't stand being rejected like this.

-Have you heard of the show?
+Have you heard of the show, Cash Cab?

-You have HR, you watch the show.
+You have, HR, you watch the show.

 I'm thinking cab taxi cab.

-You actually do get in a cab, the cab rides free, and they ask you questions while you're in the cab.
+The cab rides free, and they ask you questions while you're in the cab.

 Pop culture question.

-What's the pro?
+What's the prep?

-I see.
+Oh, I see.

 Sounds like my know you Bible contest or know your American history contest.

-I know there's double your money routine.
+I know this double your money routine.

 I know how that works.